 Best for: Creative dining, tasting menus, special occasions

-On any given night, you might find dishes like an oxtail bao bun with sofrito and labneh, ramen noodles, or even cavatelli with crabmeat in a Japanese curry.
+The menu blends dim sum with influences from Japan, Korea, China, Colombia, and Italy, and it changes regularly.
+On any given night you might find an oxtail bao bun with sofrito and labneh, ramen, or cavatelli with crabmeat in a Japanese curry.
+There’s also a seven-course tasting menu if you want to let the kitchen decide.

-The restaurant has earned a Michelin Guide Bib Gourmand award and seats only around 30 people, so I highly recommend making a reservation.
+Zitz Sum has earned a Michelin Bib Gourmand and seats around 30 people.
+Make a reservation.

 Luca Osteria